AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization

 \subsubsection{Classification of mislabeled CIFAR-100}

-The first problem is an image classification problem with CIFAR-100 dataset.
-As artificial noise, some proportion of the labels (0~\% and 10~\%) on the training data is randomized to be anything other than the true labels.
-As a simple data augmentation, random horizontal flip is introduced along with 4 padding only when training.
+The first problem is an image classification problem with the CIFAR-100 dataset.
+As artificial noise, a proportion of the labels (0~\% and 10~\%) of the training data was randomized to differ from the true labels.
+As a simple data augmentation during the training process, random horizontal flip is introduced along with four paddings.

-The loss function is given to be the cross-entropy.
-In order to stabilize the learning performance, we introduce a label smoothing technique~(\cite{szegedy2016rethinking}).
-The degree of smoothing is set to 20\%, referring to the literature~(\cite{lukasik2020does}).
+The loss function is the cross-entropy.
+To stabilize the learning performance, we utilize the label smoothing technique~\cite{szegedy2016rethinking}, a regularization tool for deep neural networks.
+It involves the generation of ``soft'' labels by applying a weighted average between a uniform distribution and the ``hard'' labels.
+In our experiments, the degree of smoothing is set to 20\%, in reference to the literature~\cite{lukasik2020does}.